LameIMemes/System-Console/README.md

-# System-Console
+# System Console

-This is meant for my use only leave me alone loser.
+# This is meant for my use only, unless if you make my exact Data Stores, theres no use for you here.
- Not paying 7 bucks